Drive Reduction Theory: Hull's Motivation Model

 Look for patterns rather than isolated incidents.
 If disruption, withdrawal or refusal happens at predictable times such as before lunch, after break or during demanding tasks, the issue may be fatigue, anxiety, hunger or overload rather than simple defiance.
 A quick check-in and a small adjustment can give you better information than an immediate sanction.

 Refresh the system by making success criteria clearer and rewards less predictable or more meaningful.
-Then reduce the emphasis on prizes and increase feedback that builds competence, such as showing pupils exactly what they did well and what improved.
+Then reduce the emphasis on prizes and increase feedback that builds competence, such as showing learners exactly what they did well and what improved.
 Rewards tend to lose impact when they feel automatic or disconnected from real progress.

 Simple routines often make the biggest difference.
-Breakfast provision, calm starts, access to water, clear timetables and quiet regulation spaces can lower stress and help pupils arrive ready to learn.
+Breakfast provision, calm starts, access to water, clear timetables and quiet regulation spaces can lower stress and help learners arrive ready to learn.
 When basic needs are addressed early, teachers spend less time managing avoidable behaviour later.

-Start by pairing rewards with reflection so pupils notice the value of the task itself.
+Start by pairing rewards with reflection so learners notice the value of the task itself.
 Ask what strategy helped, what felt easier this time and what goal they want next.
 Over time, fade the reward while keeping praise focused on effort, improvement and independence.

 APA 7th Edition References